SharePoint Online outage on

 Crisp offers public status pages with free subscriptions.
 They emphasize the fact that their public status page can integrate with various other customer support tools, such as Slack, Hubspot, and Messenger.
 Admins can customize their choice of support tools too.
 This integration capability adds flexibility to your preferred communication choices.

-Despite only offering a public status age, over 500,000 brands use Crisp to improve communication and transparency amongst their customer base.
+Despite only offering a public status page, over 500,000 brands use Crisp to improve communication and transparency amongst their customer base.
 To see if Crisp would be a beneficial feature to your service or business, check them out with a free 14-day trial.

 Clients: Mailjet, Rakuten, AirFrance.